fogfish/gouldian/doc/user-guide.md

 **Headers**

-The library defines a combinator `Header` that builds the `Endpoint` to match HTTP header from the request.
-The function takes either literal value or lens to extract value.
+The library defines a combinator `Header` to build the `Endpoint`.
+The combinator matches HTTP header from the request.
+It either matches literal value or uses lens to extract value.
 See the package `headers` that defines HTTP header constants.

 ```go